 National Seniors is a not-for-profit organisation that gives voice to issues that affect Australians aged 50 years and over.
-It is the largest membership organisation of its type in Australia with more than 200,000 members and is the fourth largest in the world.
+It is the largest membership organisation of its type in Australia.

 National Seniors believes that electricity is an essential service.
-We would argue that a continuous supply of electricity to vulnerable consumers should not be compromised by the introduction of cost-reflective pricing.
+We would argue that a continuous supply of electricity to vulnerable consumers should not be compromised by the introduction of cost-reflective pricing or indeed any on-going adjustments to way we pay for electricity.
+National Seniors holds concerns about the impacts of cost-reflective pricing on seniors and questions their capacity to adapt to peak demand tariffs.
 The proposal to introduce a peak demand tariff, poses a number of potential issues for vulnerable consumers, such as pensioners, who survive on low fixed incomes.

 Pensioners are extremely price sensitive.
 They tend to limit their energy consumption as a means of reducing their living costs and have little discretionary income with which to absorb increased costs.
-Yet, as the CSIRO modelling confirms it is low-use / low-income consumers who will be most at risk of experiencing the largest increases in their power bills as a result of cost-reflective pricing.
+Yet, as the CSIRO modelling carried out for Energex confirms it is low-use / low-income consumers who will be most at risk of experiencing the largest increases in their power bills as a result of cost-reflective pricing.
 It is disappointing to note also that three of the four household types shown to be likely to experience higher prices as a result of the peak demand tariff (Cohorts 2, 3 and 8) are those whose characteristics match relatively closely with pensioner households.